 In a world consumed by online technology and the internet, your personal information isn’t just easily attainable, but also always in danger.
-There are multiple ways your information can be stolen from online.
+There are multiple ways your information can be stolen online.
 We’ve previously discussed the dangers of this happening when connecting to public/free Wi-Fi.
-Identity theft, most commonly associated with credit card theft or a compromised Social Security Number, has expanded in correlation with the all over reconstruction of society to exist fully online.
+Identity theft, most commonly associated with credit card theft or a compromised Social Security Number, has expanded in correlation with the all-over reconstruction of society to exist fully online.
 More personal data than ever can now be easily stolen by an online criminal or hacker.

 Your personally identifiable information (PII) can be stolen through the aforementioned factors, or through the implementation of malicious software.
 Understanding how online identity theft happens and how to prevent it can help you stay vigilant and protect your data.

 There are a number of ways your PII can be stolen, but, fortunately, there are also ways to protect against them.
 Below are some examples of how your information can be stolen and how you can avoid it.

 - Phishing: Cybercriminals send emails that claim to be from some sort of financial organization or any trusted institution in order to convince you to open the links or attachments that may require PII.
 Ignore these types of emails, as they are fake and just trying to steal your information.
 If you are worried, check with your bank or trusted organization, or go to the website, rather than opening up an unsolicited email link.

 - Pharming: This occurs when your browser is hijacked without you knowing due to a virus.
 This can happen a number of ways.
 For example, you try to type a real website URL into the browser, but instead, you’re taken to a fake site that looks real.
 Here, since it looks legitimate, you enter PII, which the cybercriminals in charge of the site can then collect.